marcinbedcyc/QtLearning/README.md

 # QtLearning
 Exercises from Graphics And Multimedia Labs about all kind of algorithms connected to paiting/drawing shapes on computer's screen
-The project has 4 sections:
+The project has 6 sections:
 - Curves,
 - QtLearning,
 - ModeleBarw (in Engilsh color Palette RGB, HSV),
 - BlendModes
+- 2D transforming
+- Texturing

 ***
 ### CURVES